-During the three months ended March 31, 2010, we refined the classification of our revenues in order to better conform to industry practice and to better reflect the results of our on-demand business.
+During the nine months ended September 30, 2010, we refined the classification of our revenues in order to better conform to industry practice and to better reflect the results of our on-demand business.
 Our presentation of revenues has been revised to separately disclose software hosting fees, which includes all revenues from hosting and on-demand arrangements.
 Previously, these revenues were primarily included in services revenue with a smaller portion included in maintenance fees and software license fees.
-As a result of this change in classification of revenues, we reclassified \$0.3 million, \$1.5 million and \$7.7 million from software license fees, maintenance fees, and services, respectively, to software hosting fees in the accompanying condensed consolidated statement of operations for the three months ended March 31, 2009.
+As a result of this change in classification of revenues, we reclassified \$0.3 million, \$1.5 million and \$8.1 million from software license fees, maintenance fees, and services, respectively, to software hosting fees in the accompanying condensed consolidated statement of operations for the three months ended September 30, 2009.
+We reclassified \$1.3 million, \$4.5 million and \$24.8 million from software license fees, maintenance fees, and services, respectively, to software hosting fees in the accompanying condensed consolidated statement of operations for the nine months ended September 30, 2009.

 These reclassifications have been made to prior periods to conform to the current period presentation.
-These reclassifications did not impact total revenues or net loss for the prior period presented.
+These reclassifications did not impact total revenues or net income for the prior period presented.